Altinn/altinn-studio-docs/content/app/development/ux/components/_component-template/_index.en.md

 1. Take a screenshot of the basic version of the component with good copy (text).
 2. Use the [PowerPoint file](../numbered-callouts-anatomy.pptx) to add numbers to the screenshot
 3. Group screenshot and numbering, save as image, and add to documentation
-4. Include key with description of callouts below .
-See example for formatting.
+4. Include key with description of callouts below using anatomy-list shortcode (see example for formatting).

 Example: